Bloodstained: Curse of the Moon 2

-Bloodstained: Curse of the Moon 2 is a platform video game developed and published by Inti Creates.
-It was released for Windows, PlayStation 4, Xbox One, and Nintendo Switch on July 10, 2020.
+Bloodstained: Curse of the Moon 2 is a 2020 action-platform game developed and published by Inti Creates.
+It was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One, on July 10, 2020.
 It is the third game in the Bloodstained series and a direct sequel to Bloodstained: Curse of the Moon, itself a spin-off of Bloodstained: Ritual of the Night.
 The game's graphics and gameplay are done in an 8-bit retro style meant to mimic the early Castlevania games.

 The game received largely positive reviews from critics praising the game's visuals and gameplay.

 Plot

 Although it shares characters with Ritual of the Night, the game takes place in its own continuity and follows on from the events of Curse of the Moon.
 Gameplay is organized in several episodes.
 Zangetsu, a demon slayer from the East is the main character of the game.
 After the events of Bloodstained: Curse of the Moon, Dominique, an exorcist of the church finds out about a mysterious tower that is summoning a demon castle.
 She sends the demon hunter Zangetsu to stop this invasion.
 On his way from the tower to the castle, Zangetsu teams up with Dominique, who wields a spear, the rifle-wielding Robert, and Hachi, a corgi piloting a steampunk mech.
 Zangetsu also obtains a powerful sword called the Soul Eraser.
 After they defeat Episode 1's final boss, an even more powerful demonic force appears and attempts to consume the entire party, but is stopped by Dominique who becomes possessed while the others escape.

 The remaining party members Zangetsu, Robert, and Hachi vow to rescue Dominique, leading to Episode 2.
 On their way back to the castle, Zangetsu may equip the Zanmatou, a sword that is less powerful than the Soul Eraser, but does not harm righteous beings even if used on them.
 Near the location of the previous episode's final battle, the party encounters Mephisto, a demon that stores Dominique inside its own body.

 If the Zanmatou is equipped, Zangetsu ends the ensuing battle by cleaving Mephisto in half, saving Dominique.
 The party escapes the castle as it collapses, but as they rest, Dominique realizes the demons are attacking Earth from a base on the Moon.
 Suddenly, the first game's playable characters Miriam, Alfred and Gebel appear by teleporting to the protagonists' campsite, and join the party in an effort to travel to the Moon and destroy the demon threat for good, thus leading to the Final Episode.